lusingander/cargo-sort-derives/README.md

 Options:
   -o, --order <VALUE>  Define the custom order of derive attributes, separated by commas (e.g. "Debug, Clone, Copy")
-      --check          Check if the derive attributes are sorted -h, --help           Print help
+                       Any derives not listed will appear at the end in alphabetical order by default --check          Check if the derive attributes are sorted -h, --help           Print help
   -V, --version        Print version